godotengine/godot-docs/classes/class_node.rst

 Nodes are Godot's building blocks.
 They can be assigned as the child of another node, resulting in a tree arrangement.
 A given node can contain any number of nodes as children with the requirement that all siblings (direct children of a node) should have unique names.

 A tree of nodes is called a *scene*.
 Scenes can be saved to the disk and then instanced into other scenes.
 This allows for very high flexibility in the architecture and data model of Godot projects.
-Nodes can also optionally be added to groups.
-This makes it possible to access a number of nodes from code (an "enemies" group, for example) to perform grouped actions.

 **Scene tree:** The :ref:`SceneTree<class_scenetree>` contains the active tree of nodes.
 When a node is added to the scene tree, it receives the NOTIFICATION_ENTER_TREE notification and its :ref:`_enter_tree<class_Node__enter_tree>` callback is triggered.
 Child nodes are always added *after* their parent node, i.e. the :ref:`_enter_tree<class_Node__enter_tree>` callback of a parent node will be triggered before its child's.